otienojoseph/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 2-print_alphabet: Print alphabet in lowercase
 - 3-print_alphabets: Print alphabets in lower and upper case
 - 4-print_alphabet: Print alphabets in lowercase except 'e' and 'q'
+- 5-print_numbers: Print numbers from 0 - 9